RandyKnapp/ValheimMods/EpicLoot/info.md

   * **Requirements:** A set of requirements.
     * **Flags:** A set of predefined flags to check certain weapon properties.
 The list of flags is: `NoRoll, ExclusiveSelf, ItemHasPhysicalDamage, ItemHasElementalDamage, ItemUsesDurability, ItemHasNegativeMovementSpeedModifier, ItemHasBlockPower, ItemHasNoParryPower, ItemHasParryPower, ItemHasArmor, ItemHasBackstabBonus, ItemUsesStaminaOnAttack`
     * **ExclusiveEffectTypes:** This effect may not be rolled on an item that has already rolled on of these effects
     * **AllowedItemTypes:** This effect may only be rolled on items of a the types in this list.
 When this list is empty, this is usually done because this is a special effect type added programmatically  or currently not allowed to roll.
-Options are: `Helmet, Chest, Legs, Shoulder, Utility, Bow, OneHandedWeapon, TwoHandedWeapon, Shield, Tool, Torch`
+Options are: `Helmet, Chest, Legs, Shoulder, Utility, Bow, OneHandedWeapon, TwoHandedWeapon, TwoHandedWeaponLeft, Shield, Tool, Torch`
     * **ExcludedItemTypes:** This effect may only be rolled on items that are not one of the types on this list.
     * **AllowedRarities:** This effect may only be rolled on an item of one of these rarities.
 Options are: `Magic, Rare, Epic, Legendary`
     * **ExcludedRarities:** This effect may only be rolled on an item that is not of one of these rarities.